Myasuka/flink-table-store-101/real-time-update/README.md

 execution.checkpointing.externalized-checkpoint-retention: RETAIN_ON_CANCELLATION
 ```

-If you want to observe the verbose info of compaction and commit for FTS, you can pick one or all of the following properties to `log4j.properties` under the `flink-1.17.0/conf` as needed
+If you want to observe the verbose info of compaction and commit for Paimon, you can pick one or all of the following properties to `log4j.properties` under the `flink-1.17.0/conf` as needed

 ```
-# Log FTS
+# Log Paimon
-logger.commit.name = org.apache.flink.table.store.file.operation.FileStoreCommitImpl
+logger.commit.name = org.apache.paimon.operation.FileStoreCommitImpl
 logger.commit.level = DEBUG

-logger.compaction.name = org.apache.flink.table.store.file.mergetree.compact
+logger.compaction.name = org.apache.paimon.mergetree.compact
 logger.compaction.level = DEBUG

-logger.enumerator.name = org.apache.flink.table.store.connector.source.ContinuousFileSplitEnumerator
+logger.enumerator.name = org.apache.paimon.flink.source.ContinuousFileSplitEnumerator
 logger.enumerator.level = DEBUG
 ```